OSW3/symfony-ux/docs/components/announcement.md

 | `animation` | `enum` | Set the animation type.  [`ticker`](./ticker.md),  [`rotator`](./rotator.md), `none` | no | `ticker` |
 | `speed` | `integer` | Set the speed of the animation. | no | 6 |

+> Remember to execute `bin/console ux:build` to apply the configuration changes.

 ## Twig integration

 ```twig